seveas/python-hpilo/docs/troubleshooting.rst

   hpilo_cli example-server.int.kaarsemaker.net update_rib_firmware version=latest

+If this fails to extract the firmware, try upgrading python-hpilo as newer firmware versions are shipped in a different, incompatible format.

 Syntax error: Line #0
 ---------------------
 Occasionally you might see this error at the end of a traceback::